7 Signs That Your Blood Sugar Levels Are Too High

 - The body can’t use insulin properly.

-Symptoms of high blood sugar levels
+Symptoms when your blood sugar levels are too high

 This is an urgent and exaggerated need to drink water, generally accompanied by the sensation of a dry mouth.
-It’s important to drink as much water as you need, since it’s the way that the body seeks to regulate blood sugar levels.
+It’s important to drink as much water as you need, since that’s the way that the body seeks to regulate blood sugar levels.

 2. Skin lesions